Jackson Field - Northern Colorado Bears

 Restrooms are surprisingly ample and clean before, during, and after the game and no lines are apparent.

 The concourse is behind the seating area (the bleachers) and is plenty wide for traversing between innings.

-Free parking, no charge to get into the game, concession prices at an adequate rate (and one can bring outside food and drinks - though signs state otherwise) all makes this a perfect return on money spent.
+Free parking, no charge to get into the game, concession prices at an adequate rate (and one can bring outside food and drinks) all makes this a perfect return on money spent.
 And being able to watch just a game without all the other frills and entertainment makes it a perfect destination for the baseball purist.